 This is the luxury option for those who would like their names or other custom foiling that’s unique to you.
 It is the traditional method of creating a die (usually metal) in the form of whatever you would like to be foiled, and then using heat to stamp the die through a layer of foil right into the card.
 It produces the best results and can be used on any type of card – click on the image on the right to see the thick textured card.

 Because foil stamping requires specialist knowledge and equipment to create the die and to set the job up, it takes up to 2 weeks longer than usual and involves set-up costs which apply regardless of the size of the job.
-Most printers require a minimum run of 50 invitations (sometimes it’s as high as 100), but once the die and foil are in place, they can produce any number of pieces.
+Most printers require a minimum run of 50 foiled invitations (sometimes it’s as high as 100).

-For this reason, if you are having custom foiling it’s a good idea to get more cards than you think you’ll need, so you’ll have plenty left over as spares, and this will avoid a second set-up fee and a second minimum run.
+For this reason, if you’re having custom foiling it’s a good idea to get more cards than you think you’ll need, so you’ll have plenty left over as spares, and this will avoid a second set-up fee and a second minimum run.

 We offer 2 versions of custom foil stamping (recommended minimum 60):